 What the in the Seven Hells was a cardio?

-Holly didn’t know who these roid-monkeys were, but they were ready to serve her, and that was what mattered.
-She didn’t want to tip her hand—trying to ride one of those dino-thingies would be a dead giveaway she wasn’t their king, and that might fuck with her long-term plans.
-If she could return to Atherton with an army of barbarians at her beck and call, then Peter Lee would be in for a world of hurt.
+Holly didn’t know who these roid-monkeys were, but they were ready to serve her, and that was enough.
+She didn’t want to tip her hand—trying to ride one of those dino-thingies would be a definite hint that she wasn’t their king, and that might fuck with her long-term plans.
+If she could return to Atherton with an army of dino-riders at her beck and call, then Peter Lee would be in for a world of hurt.

 But she had to play it close to the vest.
-That was why she’d chosen to run, instead of ride.
-No need to direct their attention to the fact that she was a body-switching impostor.
-And as ridiculous as it seemed, running alongside dinosaurs wasn’t an issue; thanks to the copious amounts of wormy-squirmies she’d ingested, she was barely sweating.
-She felt like she could out-squat the Rock, then take first place in the Boston Marathon.
+That’s why she’d decided to run, instead of ride.
+No need to direct their attention to the glaringly obvious fact that she was a body-switching impostor.
+As ridiculous as it seemed, running alongside dinosaurs wasn’t an issue.
+Thanks to the copious amounts of wormy-squirmies she’d eaten an hour ago, she was barely sweating.
+She felt like she could out-squat the Rock, and then take first place in the Boston Marathon immediately afterwards.

-The guy named after her favorite kind of donut studied her face from atop his seven-foot dinosaur.
+The guy named after her favorite kind of donut glanced down at her from atop his seven-foot dinosaur.
 “You’re not?”

 “Pieces of my mind are…something happened to me out in the desert.
 I’m still confused as to what it was, exactly, but…” She shook her head.
 “I need your help.
 To remember who I am.”

-It took deliberate effort, but she managed to keep her face blank and expressionless.
+It took deliberate effort, but she managed to keep her face blank.
 Magician.
-Apparently, magic was real.
-At least here, anyway.
+Apparently, magic was real here.
 She struggled with the concept for a couple of seconds, then she realized it made perfect sense—she was in someone else’s body, after all.

 Either that or she was still tripping balls.

 “Magician.
 Right.”
 She continued springing effortlessly across the sand.
-“I’m pronouncing your name wrong, aren’t I?
-It’s not ‘Cruller.’ ”
+“I’m saying your name wrong, aren’t I?
+It isn’t ‘Cruller.’ ”

 “And you’re my…Chief Chronicler, was it?”

 Another nod.
 “That is correct.”
-The suspicion in his eyes lessened just a tad.
-It was still there, but that was okay—winning hearts and twisting minds was one of Holly’s many talents.
+The suspicion in his eyes was still there, but that was okay—winning hearts and twisting minds was second nature to Holly Dent.

 “My kingdom—how far does it extend?”